linhbkhn95/grpc-scaffolding/README.md

 │   │     ├── server.go
 │   ├── server.go
 ```
-if you define service proto at repo `service-proto` like:
+if you define service proto at repo `rpc-proto` like:

 ```proto
 ...